-Rejection of common core through state legislation delaying or banning implementation of it restores education to local control – and nullifies the unconstitutional federal “incentives” of race to the top.
+Rejection of common core through state legislation delaying or banning implementation of it restores education to local control – and effectively nullifies the program

 Constitutionally, education is an issue that is reserved to the states or the people – outside the purview of federal power.
 Common Core State Standards Initiative is an education initiative that details what K-12 students should know in English language arts and mathematics at the end of each grade.
 While devised and created by state-level associations, the federal government has driven adoption through an unconstitutional grant program called Race to the Top.